hbctraining/main/training_development.md

   If working from screenshots, make sure the interface is clean (i.e. hide the dock on Mac, clean up your Desktop, etc.)

+  Put a figure description underneath the figure to let the reader and instructor know what the take-home message is from a figure.
+Sometimes figures get put into a lesson and make sense to the person embeddding them, but it isn't quite so obvious to others.

 - *Attribution* - On the figures we develop, put "Harvard Chan Bioinformatics Core" in the bottom right corner.
 This builds attribution into a figure, so if someone uses our figure and forgets to attribute us, we are still attributed.

 - *Management* - It is encouraged to use Adobe Illustrator to create images.
 Please keep any images used in creating images, like screenshots, in the same folder as the Illustrator file (.ai) along with the final PNG/SVG image on Dropbox.